enigma-io/boundless/UITokenizedInput/README.md

   indices of items in the `entities` list to be pre-existing tokens (the user can then add to or remove them)

 - __onTokenChange__ `Function`
-  triggered when an action has been taken to add or remove a token to the UI
+  triggered when an action has been taken to add or remove a token to the UI, returns an array of entity indexes

 - __showTokenClose__ `Boolean`
   (default `true`) determines if the `.ui-tokenfield-token-close` element should be rendered for each token

+---

+### Available Methods

+- `addToken(index, focusInput, clearInput)` (index=Number|Array<Number>, focusInput=Boolean, clearInput=Boolean)
+  accepts an entity index or array of entity indicies to create new tokens, with optional additional side effects via the `focusInput` and `clearInput` boolean arguments; does trigger `onTokenChange`

+- `removeToken(index, focusInput, clearInput)` (index=Number|Array<Number>, focusInput=Boolean, clearInput=Boolean)
+  accepts an entity index or array of entity indicies to remove tokens, with optional additional side effects via the `focusInput` and `clearInput` boolean arguments; does trigger `onTokenChange`